TomDSilva/Robocopy-Mirror/README.md

 # Robocopy-Mirror
 A PowerShell script to mirror files & folders using Robocopy.

-This needs admin rights to run and will prompt to elevate via UAC.
+This needs admin rights to run (and will auto escalate via a UAC prompt if not).

 Example of backing up local source data to a local destination: